 Cronan Ranch Regional Trails Park is located in Pilot Hill, California, four miles north of Coloma on Highway 49.
-The Park contains 12 miles of trails for hiking, biking, horseback riding, fishing, bird watching and other passive recreation.
+The Park contains 12 miles of trails for hiking, biking, horseback riding, fishing, bird watching, and other passive recreation.
 The borders of the Park follow the South Fork American River, Highway 49, Pedro Hill Road and private lands.
-The Park is open daily from sunrise to sunset year round.
-There is a wide variety of terrain to choose from, including gently sloped to challenging hills, oak woodland and gentle riverfront trails.
+The Park is open daily from sunrise to sunset year-round.
+There is a wide variety of terrain to choose from, including gently sloped to challenging hills, oak woodland, and gentle riverfront trails.
 Each season offers a diverse experience.
 Spring wildflowers on the ranch are not to be missed.
 Summer offers golden hills and hot temperatures.
 In fall, the ranch is full of changing colors and winter rains bring hills of green.

 The vegetation of the Cronan Ranch Regional Trails Park is very representative of the landscape of the Sierra Foothills.
 The primary vegetation type consists of introduced annual grasses, however, there are also isolated populations of California’s State Grass, purple needlegrass (Nasella pulchra) and other native perennial grasses such as deergrass and California melic that can be found.
 In spring, the hills of the ranch turn various colors of white, blue, lavender and orange with a spectacular display of lupines, fiddleneck, California poppies and other wildflowers common to the Sierra Foothills.
 Blue Oak savannah is also present, which gives way to Foothill Woodland, with blue oak, foothill pine and interior live oak in the canopy, and manzanita, coffeeberry and poison oak in the shrub layer.
-Poison oak is prevalent on the Park, so please stay on the trails.
-Along the South Fork of the American River, you may find willow trees, ponderosa pine, foothill gray pine, California buckeye and bush lupine.
+Poison oak is prevalent in the Park, so please stay on the trails.
+Along the South Fork of the American River, you may find willow trees, ponderosa pine, foothill gray pine, California buckeye, and bush lupine.

 People have lived on this land for centuries.
 Early on, Native Californians migrated up from the hot Central Valley in the spring and summer to fish, hunt and gather plants to eat.
 These first families camped near the river until it became too hot and then moved east on up to the cool conifer forests for the late summer season.